Colts vs. Broncos Week 5 preview: No Taylor, no Williams, low scoring?

-As of this writing, Draftkings Sportsbook has the Colts at 3.5 point road dogs as they face off against the Denver Broncos at Mile High for Thursday Night Football.
+As of this writing, Draftkings Sportsbook has the Colts at 3.5 point road underdogs as they face off against the Denver Broncos at Mile High for Thursday Night Football.

 There is no sugar-coating or rose-colored glasses allowed amongst Colts fans in 2022, and we’re only four games into a 17-game regular season slate.
 A few things are extremely likely, although none necessarily apply to the Colts.